Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

 Use multiple optimizers (like GANs)
 -----------------------------------
-To use multiple optimizers return > 1 optimizers from :meth:`pytorch_lightning.core.LightningModule.configure_optimizers`
+To use multiple optimizers return two or more optimizers from :meth:`pytorch_lightning.core.LightningModule.configure_optimizers`

 .. testcode::